Vardoge/synq-getting-started/README.md

 ## How and why we do it

-`Ship production code continuously`

-In order to accomplish our goal, we do things in 3 major categories, listed below
+In order to accomplish our mission, we do things in the 3 major categories listed below

 [__Code__](code.md)